Skip to content

 tenzir-changelog validate

 The validator reports missing metadata, unused entries, duplicate entry IDs, and configuration drift across repositories.
+When modules are configured, validation runs against the parent project and all discovered modules.
+Issues from modules are prefixed with the module ID.

 Configuration settings live in config.yaml by default, or you can store them in package.yaml alongside the changelog/ directory. config.yaml takes precedence when both exist.